miqqie/pp_skillmap_portal/intro_to_javascript.md

     : "SKILLS MATRIX (CONTINUED)";
 ```

+> **What this shows:** The first line checks if the panel currently has the `expanded` class — if yes, show the up arrow `▲`, otherwise show the down arrow `▼`.
+The second line sets a font size variable: `"18px"` in large-text (accessibility) mode, `"12px"` otherwise.
+The third line labels PDF pages: the first page of the table gets `"SKILLS MATRIX"`, while any continuation pages get `"SKILLS MATRIX (CONTINUED)"`.
+Ternaries are ideal for these short, binary decisions where writing a full `if/else` would feel unnecessarily verbose.

+---

 ### Guard Clauses (Early Return)

-Rather than deeply nesting `if` blocks, the portal uses **guard clauses** to exit early if a precondition isn't met:
+Rather than deeply nesting `if` blocks, the portal uses **guard clauses** to exit early if a precondition isn't met.
+This keeps functions flat and readable.

 ```javascript
 // From render() — don't do anything unless both dropdowns have values